What is organic fabric UK?

 - Organic cotton fabric – organic cotton fabric wholesale and online.
 Grown using methods and materials that have a low impact on the environment.
 Soft, insulating, breathable

 - Linen – made from the flax fibre which is another traditional fibre crop.
-This needs few chemical fertilisers and less pesticides than cotton.
-Strong, doesn’t strain, has natural lustre
+This needs few chemical fertilisers and fewer pesticides than cotton.
+Strong, doesn’t strain, has a natural lustre

 - Recycled polyester – uses PET as the raw material which, when used to make recycled fabrics, prevents it from going to landfill

 - Organic wool – produced using sustainable farming practises and without toxic sheep dips.
-Naturally insulating, mold resistant, water repellent
+Naturally insulating, mould resistant, water repellent

 - Hemp – very ecological crop; productive, easy to cultivate and pest tolerant.
 A traditional fibre from the marijuana plant.
 Strong, durable, insulating, breathable